plusgood-steven/ID-Blau/README.md

 ## Results

-We compare the deblurring performance of four baselines and their ID-Blau-powered versions in Table, where `Baseline` and `+ID-Blau` denote the deblurring performance without and with ID-
+We compare the deblurring performance of four baselines and their ID-Blau-powered versions in Table, where `Baseline` and `+ID-Blau` denote the deblurring performance without and with ID-Blau, respectively.
-Blau, respectively.
 Experimental results have shown that ID-Blau can significantly improve the performance of state-of-the-art deblurring models.

 ![Quantitative](figure/Quantitative.png)